setmy-info/setmy-info.github.io/src/site/markdown/software-engineering-manifesto.md

 implementation against approved architecture decisions, non-functional requirements, technologies, approaches, and relevant documentation.

+When seeking information, a developer must follow this order: internal wiki first, then AI/assistants, then Google or Stack Overflow, then colleagues.

-**DRAFT**: / When rules, guidelines, best practices, principles, or coding standards are not defined, developers proactively propose them to architects for review and adoption. | If rules, guidelines, best practices, principles, or coding standards are missing, developers take the initiative to present proposals to architects for approval. / Architecture proposals must follow the ADR format.
+If rules, guidelines, best practices, principles, or coding standards are missing, developers take the initiative to present proposals to architects for approval.

-We use proper tools for architectural communication.
+We use proper tools and format for architectural communication.

 The development team explains exactly how features will be implemented during sprint planning.
 Check out the [Scrum Guide Sprint planning](https://scrumguides.org/scrum-guide.html#topic-three-how-will-the-chosen-work-get-done)

-**DRAFT**: Engineers/Developers clearly express their know-how, knowledge.
-Communicate what they truly understand and can implement, ~~and what they cannot, rather than just saying "We can do."~~
+Engineers/Developers clearly express their know-how, knowledge.
+Communicate what they truly understand and can implement.

-**DRAFT**: AI tools may be used to assist in preparing architecture proposals or documentation, while final decisions remain with architects.
+AI tools may be used to assist in preparing architecture proposals or documentation, while final decisions remain with architects.

-**DRAFT**: When seeking information, a developer must follow this order: internal wiki first, then AI/assistants, then Google or Stack Overflow, then colleagues.

-**DRAFT**: Code reviews are used to share and increase team know-how about architectural decisions, coding styles, and best practices.
+Code reviews are the starting point for discussions.
+Code reviews are used to share and increase team know-how about architectural decisions, coding styles, and best practices.

 All architectural decisions and coding practices should be made transparently and documented in advance.